 Sea level is a primary variable in the Global Ocean Observing System.
 Relative sea level is measured with respect to a fixed reference point on land.
 Consequently, relative sea level consists of two major components: one due to true changes of sea level and a second caused by sinking or rising of the land.
-In Atlantic Canada, Post-Glacial Rebound (PGR) is causing the area roughly south (north) of the north shore of the Gulf of St. Lawrence to sink (rise) in response to glacial retreat; this results in an apparent rise (fall) of sea level.
+In Atlantic Canada, Post-Glacial Rebound (PGR) is causing the area roughly south (north) of the Chaleur Bay to sink (rise) in response to glacial retreat; this results in an apparent rise (fall) of sea level.
 The PGR rates for Yarmouth, Halifax, and North Sydney have been obtained from Natural Resource Canada's gridded GPS-based vertical velocities (Phillip MacAulay, DFO, pers. comm.
 2012; Craymer et al. 2011).

-Relative sea level at Yarmouth (1967-2019), Halifax1 (1920-2019) and North Sydney (1970-2019) are plotted as monthly means and as a filtered series using a 5-year-running-mean filter (Figure 34).
-The linear trend of the monthly mean data has a positive slope of 37.3 cm/century (Yarmouth), 33.2 cm/century (Halifax), and 39.2 cm/century (North Sydney).
-Barnett (1984) found a slightly higher sea level rise for Halifax (36.7 cm/century) for the period 1897-1980.
+Relative sea level at Yarmouth (1967-2020), Halifax (1920-2020) and North Sydney (1970-2020) are plotted as monthly means and as a filtered series using a five-year-runningmean filter (Figure 34).
+The linear trend of the monthly mean data has a positive slope of 37.5 cm/century (Yarmouth), 33.3 cm/century (Halifax), and 39.1 cm/century (North Sydney).
+Barnett (1984) found a slightly higher sea-level rise for Halifax (36.7 cm/century) for the period 1897-1980.
 This is due to the decrease in sea-level rise after 1980 as discussed below.
-With the removal of the PGR for Yarmouth (-10.3 cm/century), Halifax (-14.7 cm/century), and North Sydney (-16.8 cm/ century), sea-level rise is +27.0 cm/century, +18.5 cm/century, and +22.4 cm/century, respectively.
+With the removal of the PGR for Yarmouth (-10.3 cm/century), Halifax (-14.7 cm/century), and North Sydney (-16.8 cm/ century), sea-level rise is +27.2 cm/century, +18.6 cm/century, and +22.3 cm/century, respectively.
 An interesting feature of the data is the long-term variation that has occurred since the 1920s (Figure 35).
 It is apparent that from the 1920s to the early 1970s, the sea-level-rise trend at Halifax was greater than the 1981-2010 trends.
-The residual sealevel data for the common period 1970-2019 show that the variability has a large spatial structure given the coherence between the three sites.
-Several potential causes of this decadal scale variability have been examined; however, the cause of these changes is still not understood.
-Further south, near Delaware, USA, variations in the wind stress in the subtropical gyre appears to be responsible for the low frequency variation in sea level (Hong et al. 2000); yet, 20 years of observed Gulf Stream transport does not show a significant decrease (Rossby et al. 2014).
+The residual sealevel data for the common period 1970-2019 shows that the variability has a large spatial structure given the coherence between the three sites.
+Several potential causes of this decadalscale variability have been examined; however, the cause of these changes is still not understood.
+Further south, near Delaware, USA, variations in the wind stress in the subtropical gyre appears to be responsible for the low-frequency variation in sea level (Hong et al. 2000); yet, 20 years of observed Gulf Stream transport does not show a significant decrease (Rossby et al. 2014).